USCIS' RFE Regulations

 It is better to send your RFE response via priority mail with delivery confirmation, so that you have proof that you complied the USCIS requirements with the deadline.

-8. Complete Do-It-Yourself Packages for Request For Evidences for EB-1A, EB-1B, EB-1C, NIW, and L1 VisaTo reply the USCIS' Request For Evidence for your immigration or visa application, one way is that you can do-it-yourself for free by following the instructions in the Notice of Request For Evidence.
+8. Complete Do-It-Yourself Packages for Request For Evidences for EB-1A, EB-1B, EB-1C, NIW, O-1, and L-1 VisaTo reply the USCIS' Request For Evidence for your immigration or visa application, one way is that you can do-it-yourself for free by following the instructions in the Notice of Request For Evidence.
 The better way is that you can order our Complete Do-It-Yourself Package to help you going through the crucial and complicated process.

 If you get a Request For Evidence (RFE) notice from an USCIS Service Center, it is necessary that you must work hard to provide requested evidence and persuade the USCIS officers to approve your case.
 It is critical to appropriately and proficiently reply the Request For Evidence.
 Incorrect response to the RFE will directly result in your petition rejection.